 What is Amazon Security Lake?

-Security Lake is built on Amazon S3 and uses AWS Lake Formation for access control.
-Security teams can access the normalized data with any analytics tools without having to build custom data pipelines.
+Security Lake is built on Amazon S3 and uses AWS Lake Formation for access control and AWS Glue for the data catalog and ETL processing.
+Security teams retain ownership of their data and can access it with common analytics tools without building custom data pipelines.

 Core Features

-- Subscriber Model: Controlled data access for analytics tools and SIEM systems
+- Subscriber Model: Controlled data access for analytics tools and SIEM systems via notification or query

 Typical Use Cases